Copyright © 2023 LOCALIIZ | All rights reserved

 However, you’re better off going to purpose-built fish farms or taking fishing trips if you plan on catching your own supper.
 Besides the indoor fishing facilities in Kwun Tong, you can also head to the New Territories to try your hand at fishing from outdoor ponds, go clam-digging on local beaches, or go “squidding” with a local fishing tour.

 As a form of transport and recreation, cycling is a blessedly convenient physical activity.
 Unlike hiking, it’s not necessary to plan an elaborate journey to the starting point—though some rides are nicer than others, of course—and regardless of the overall humidity, cycling is much breezier than embarking on a sweltering summer hike with litres upon litres of water in tow.
 Most of the city’s cycling trails can be found in the New Territories.
-From beginner-friendly paved trails to rugged mountains and hills, here are the best cycling trails in Hong Kong.
+From beginner-friendly paved trails to rugged mountains, here are the best cycling trails in Hong Kong.

 When it comes to staying cool in the summer, watersports are a slam-dunk—from stand-up paddleboarding to surfing, windsurfing, and wakesurfing, there are plenty of options.
 And because Hong Kong has so many beaches, there’s no need to travel for hours out of the city to try any of the aforementioned sports.